f5vmr/svxlink_raspberry_usrp/README.md

 At the end of the script the running configuration will be compiled with the given callsign.
 Then the fun begins.
 Go and have a coffee or even lunch as the compilation will take about an hour possibly longer.
 A Raspberry Pi 3 or 4 will take less time, and a Raspberry Pi zero possibly longer than 90 minutes.
 Hopefully there should be no reported error.

-At the end of the compilation type <b>sudo reboot</b> to restart the unit.
-If all is well the unit wil be only partly functional.
+At the end of the compilation type <b>sudo reboot</b> to restart the unit if it hasn't already.
+If all is well the unit will still be only partly functional.
+You will need to finalise the configuration for SVXLink and DVSwitch.
+For UsrpLogic, sudo nano /etc/svxlink/svxlink.conf, and look for the paragraph [UsrpLogic] and delete the whole paragraph.
+You may continue to leave the rest of the functionality in place, as the configuration of the UsrpLogic is now conducted in /etc/svxlink/svxlink.d/UsrpLogic.conf, that you can edit.

+For further assistance in relation to setting up SVXLink, UsrpLogic and DVSwitch, I recommend you look closely at groups.io and the Svxlink and Dvswitch groups, as all the answers are there.

 You will need to understand the svxlink.conf file and how to make adjustments for Simplex or Repeater operation.
 In any case you may need to refer to the svxlink.org main page, or svxlink amateur radio users page on facebook, or contact me.
 For further information also consult the svxlink pages on g4nab.co.uk.